Washington, D.C. Employment Lawyers

 Working in Washington, D.C. brings excitement, opportunity, and pressure.
 Federal agencies, international organizations, nonprofits, start-ups, consulting firms, and contractors all expect fast results.
 Many workers believe they must endure unfair treatment to advance their careers.

 If you are dealing with discrimination, harassment, unpaid wages, a contract dispute, or sudden retaliation, you may feel stressed, scared, and unsure how to protect yourself.
 D.C. employees have powerful legal rights in the workplace.
-An employment lawyer Washington, D.C. workers trust can help you understand your options and regain control of your situation.
+An employment attorney in Washington, D.C. can help you understand your options and regain control of your situation.

 Smithey Law Group has helped countless employees navigate these difficult moments and can provide you with the direction and reassurance you need.